PCLLAB/starter-task/Fall_2024/README.md

 ## Extra practice

-If you want more practice you can attempt to many one or more of the following changes:
+If you want more practice you can attempt to make one or more of the following changes:

-Increase the font size for the words typed into the text box so that they are the same size as the that appears above the text box.
+- Increase the font size for the words typed into the text box so that they are the same size as the that appears above the text box. (see for example: https://github.com/PCLLAB/RetrievalPractice_AbstractSymbols/tree/main/NonwordCues/E1_2x6_3letter)

-Save the correct answer for each math problem presented on each trial individually (instead of as a list).
+- Save the correct answer for each math problem presented on each trial individually, instead of as a list(example: ).

-Present the "alternate" word in place of the target during the study task if the response that was typed into the text box is the same as the target.
+- Present the "alternate" word in place of the target during the study task if the response that was typed into the text box is the same as the target (example: https://github.com/PCLLAB/pretesting-perceptual/tree/main/E1).